DynamicsShop/SD-Catch-Weight/SD-Catch-Weight-Release-Notes.md

 - AppSource App - Changes were made to the Manage Subscriptions page.

-- AppSource App - The notification to activate the app, displayed on fresh install of SD Inventory Cockpit, was added to the standard Business Central role centres.
+- AppSource App - A notification to activate the app was added to the standard Business Central role centres.

 ### 2.0.0